unit8co/medium-model-based-optimization/README.md

 # medium-model-based-optimization
-Appendix repository for Medium article "Model-based Optimization using Variational Auto-Encoders"
+Appendix repository for Medium article "Optimize What You Can Predict: Model-Based Optimization Using Variational Auto-Encoders"